kharmabum/fototropik/_pages/about.md

 I also work as an engineer at [Ginkgo Bioworks][ginkgo] where I build tools to communicate with microscopic organisms, teaching them how to sustainably produce useful compounds such as medicines without reliance on fossil fuels as feedstock.

 I am student of all my relations, scripture, mythology, and deep presence.
-I believe we are here to be compassionate and to help every future generation and the universe itself grow in awareness and love.
+I believe we are here to be compassionate and to help every future generation—and the universe itself—grow in self-awareness.

 - [Twitter](https://twitter.com/kharmabum)
 - [Instagram](https://instagram.com/kharmabum)